fieldrndservices/labpack-c/README.md

 All of the tests are located in the `tests` folder.
 The tests are organized in "modules", where an executable is created that tests each source "module", i.e. writer, reader, etc. The tests are separated from the source, but the tests are built as part of build for the shared library.
 Each test executable is located in the `bin\tests` folder of the build directory and they can be run independently.

+If the `ctest`, or `make test` on non-Windows systems, commands are used _after_ building the tests to run the tests, then the [ctest](https://cmake.org/Wiki/CMake/Testing_With_CTest) test runner framework is used to run the tests.
+This provides a very high level summary of the results of running all tests.
+Since the tests are organized into "modules" and suites, the [ctest](https://cmake.org/cmake/help/v3.9/manual/ctest.1.html) command only indicates that a test within a module and suite has failed.
+It does _not_ indicate which test has failed.
+To investigate the failed test, the executable in the `bin\tests` folder for test module should be run.
+For example, if a test in the writer module failed, the ctest test runner will indicate the "writer" test has failed.
+The `bin\tests\writer` executable should then be run as a standalone application without the ctest test runner to obtain information about which test and assertion failed.

 ### Windows

 Start a terminal command prompt and navigate to the root folder of the project.
 Note, if following from the [Build](#build) instructions, a command prompt should already be available at the root folder of the project.
 Enter the following commands to run the tests: